Spring is in the air (finally), and so is the pollen that causes seasonal allergies. Learn how to manage your allergy symptoms and when it might be

 Wear a mask when gardening or mowing the lawn

 Do not hang clothes to dry outside, pollen may stick to clothing, towels and sheets

 The National Allergy Bureau (NAB) will give you pollen counts and mold levels,

 specific to your area.

 Weather websites, including, The Weather Channel, also offer allergy-tracking tools.

 When to See a Doctor

-If over-the-counter medications do not control symptoms or if you are experiencing severe symptoms, call your primary care physician or visit an Urgent Care center who then might refer you to an allergy specialist if
+If over-the-counter medications do not control symptoms or if you are experiencing severe symptoms, call your primary care physician.
+Your healthcare provider will evaluate your allergy symptoms and may refer you to an allergy specialist if necessary.

 It's also a good idea to see the doctor if you have another condition that can make symptoms worse, like asthma or frequent sinus infections.

 The doctor might suggest testing to determine the cause of the allergy.
-Treatment might include allergy shots or allergy drops under the tongue or allergy
+Treatment might include allergy shots, allergy drops under the tongue or allergy tablets.